 There are no currently approved therapies for the treatment of FA.
 We are studying omaveloxolone in the MOXIe trial, a two-part, randomized, placebo-controlled, double-blind, dose-escalation Phase 2 trial to evaluate the safety and efficacy of omaveloxolone.
-Part one focuses on the evaluation of safety and efficacy of omaveloxolone doses ranging from 2.5 mg to 300 mg.
+Part 1 focuses on the evaluation of safety and efficacy of omaveloxolone doses ranging from 2.5 mg to 300 mg.
 Data for multiple endpoints are being collected, with the primary efficacy endpoint being the change in peak work, as measured by exercise testing on a recumbent bicycle.
 The key secondary endpoint is a functional assessment based on the modified Friedreich’s Ataxia Rating Scale (mFARS).
-Part two is designed to provide additional efficacy and safety data and has the potential to support registration.
+Part 2 is designed to provide additional efficacy and safety data and has the potential to support registration.

 Mechanism of Action

 Since patients suffering from FA experience increased sensitivity to oxidative stress and impaired mitochondrial ATP production, we believe that omaveloxolone may be effective in treating this indication.
 In FA patients, mitochondrial function is correlated with measures of neurologic function.
 Further, data demonstrate that Nrf2 signaling is significantly impaired in FA patients, resulting in impairment of antioxidant defense mechanisms, while silencing of frataxin gene expression has been linked to decreases in expression of Nrf210,11.
 Additionally, omaveloxolone has been shown in vitro to restore mitochondrial transmembrane potential in fibroblasts isolated from FA patients.
 Accordingly, we believe that Nrf2 activation through omaveloxolone may result in a clinical benefit to FA patients12.

-In June 2017, Reata received orphan drug designation for omaveloxolone for the treatment of FA and announced initial data from part one of MOXIe.
+In June 2017, Reata received orphan drug designation for omaveloxolone for the treatment of FA and announced initial data from part 1 of MOXIe.